Prasad9/EconomyPredictor/README.md

 ```

 ## Download data
 There are two ways to download the data.
+Along with data getting downloaded, sentiment score will be generated.
+Ensure that you look into [Sentiment Analysis](##sentiment-analysis) section to make necessary setup.
 ### a) Twitter
 Provide the Twitter user handles you wish to download the tweets from.
 Look into the main function for more details [here](./DownloadTwitterData.py/#L100).
 Enter your personal Twitter credentials as well.
 After the configuration is done, run the code as: